Impact Factor 5.890 | CiteScore 2.8

 Frontiers in Bioengineering and Biotechnology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Bioengineering and Biotechnology welcome submission of the following article types: Book Review, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Data Report, Systematic Review, Policy and Practice Reviews and Policy Brief.
+The specialty sections of Frontiers in Bioengineering and Biotechnology welcome submission of the following article types: Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review, Technology and Code, Policy and Practice Reviews and Policy Brief.

 When submitting a manuscript to Frontiers in Bioengineering and Biotechnology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.